invesdwin/invesdwin-context-julia/README.md

 - to measure the performance impact of the different runtime solutions
 - to gain flexibility in various deployment scenarios

+See here for a discussion about potential other integration modules: https://discourse.julialang.org/t/running-julia-from-java-what-is-crazier/31662/39?u=subes

 ## Example Code

 This is a minimal example of the famous `Hello World!` as a script: